Certseeds/algorithm-template-java/2018fall/lab_6/lab_6_1152/README.md

 For each case please, print all the leaves of the given tree, in ascending order.

-For the tree has multiple leaf nodes, there is a blank between two leaf nodes, and ‘\n’ at the end of each line.
+For the tree has multiple leaf nodes, there is a blank between two leaf nodes, and '\n' at the end of each line.

 ### Sample Input